 More often than not, people ask this question regarding string lights – mini lights.
-These lights are run in series and are at constant current.
-Since the traditional incandescent lights have a much higher resistance than LED sets, they pull alot more current – which runs through both types of sets simultaneously.
-As a result, you just can’t run then in series with the newer LED sets.
-More than likely, you’d either pop the fuse of the LED set or ruin the LED set.
+These lights are run in series and are at constant current through all the sets.
+Since the traditional incandescent lights have a much higher current draw than LED sets they will damage your LED lights.

 So part of the answer to the question is… “No”, you can’t run traditional incandescent and LED string lights in series in the same electrical run.

 But what about C7 or C9 bulbs?
 (Like these.
 These are the large Christmas light bulbs that are usually sold separately from their cords and you install them yoursef.)

 This is the second most common way folks ask about combining incandescent and LED lighting.
 Eighteen-gauge C7 and C9 Christmas light cord is wired in parallel – so all the bulbs have constant voltage and variable current – each bulb only pulls the current that it “needs” – determined by its resistance.